-Periodontal Disease and RA
+Periodontal disease and RA

-Studies indicate that compared to the general population, people with periodontal disease have an increased prevalence of RA and, periodontal disease is at least two times more prevalent in RA patients.
-Researchers have found that the bacteria, porphyromonas gingivalis, which is responsible for periodontal disease worsens RA by leading to earlier onset, faster progression and greater severity of disease, including increased bone and cartilage destruction.
+Studies indicate that compared to the general population, people with periodontal disease have an increased prevalence of RA, and periodontal disease is at least two times more prevalent in RA patients.
+Researchers have found that the bacteria porphyromonas gingivalis, which is responsible for periodontal disease, worsens RA by leading to earlier onset, faster progression, and greater severity of disease, including increased bone and cartilage destruction.

 Clinical studies have shown that alveolar bone loss (jawbone) in RA patients with periodontal disease parallels RA-associated bone erosions in other joints and that the severity of periodontal disease in RA patients tracks with the severity of RA disease activity.

 What can I do?

-- Floss daily to remove plaque and food particles located where brushing cannot reach, such as below the gumline.
+Floss daily to remove plaque and food particles located where brushing cannot reach, such as below the gumline.

-- Rinse each day with an anti-microbial mouthwash to reduce bacteria and help prevent gingivitis.
+Rinse each day with an antimicrobial mouthwash to reduce bacteria and help prevent gingivitis.

 Visit your dentist or dental hygienist every six months for professional cleaning and a routine checkup.